tekperfect/devops-docs/docs/courses/10-Networking/lessons/network-labs.md

 4. For example if I were looking for the Apache configuration file I would run the following command to locate it `sudo find / -name 000-default.conf`

 5. After you use the find command to locate the file you have two options to back it up.

 5a.
 You can cd into the directory and use the cp command to make a backup of the file.
 5b.
 Or your can use the full path to the file with the cp command to make a backup of it.

 5c.
 I suggest for simplicity purposes calling the backup copy of the file `00-installer-config.yaml.backup`

-6. After you have made a backup of the file we are going to make changes to the file.
+6. After you have made a backup of the network configuration file we are going to make changes to proceed to proceed to the next step.

-7. However before we make changes to the file what command would you run to see the contents of the file without editing it.
+7. Before we make changes to the file, what command would you run to see the contents of the file without editing it.
+(Hint Meow).

 8. Your file should look something like the image below.